ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 using cloud services difficult (or impossible.)
 You have to host your game from within China, with regulated licensing.
 Most sites are blocked by default in China; you have to have a license number on your website.

+In order to deal with Korea, you also have to conform to Japanese regulations and deal with strict content regulations.

+You can use a communication service, but it can cause communication issues;
+speed of development and communication can become an issue.
+It's easier to have a local presence.

+### Best Practices

+> Don't just bet on an app store; be everywhere!